balderdashy/sails/ROADMAP.md

   + See https://github.com/node-machine/driver-interface and https://github.com/particlebanana/waterline-query-docs/issues/2
   + API: `sails.hooks.orm.datastore('foo').connect(during, afterDisconnecting)`
   + Also: `User.find().usingConnection(mySQLConnectionObtainedFromUsingRawDriver).exec();`
+  + This is currently implemented at the driver level, as of early Oct 2016.
 <a name="advanced-joins-using-compiled-statements-based-on-knex"></a>
 + **Advanced Joins (using compiled statements based on Knex)**
-  + This will be usable prior to Sails v1 (and is available for experimental use today)
+  + This is implemented at the driver layer, and will be exposed via `.datastore()` in Sails v1
   + See https://github.com/particlebanana/waterline-query-docs/
 <a name="built-in-support-for-native-database-transactions-for-databases-that-support-it"></a>
 + **Built-in Support for Native Database Transactions (for databases that support it)**